giefortunaQA/IMS_Project/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to Nick and Pawel, our trainers
-* Inspiration
+* Inspiration to my team, Team Serpent
-* etc